-Diet The patient can eat whatever is comfortable.
-If solid foods cause pain, the patients will self-limit their diet to softer foods.
-There is no contraindication regarding the fracture to taking solid foods.
+The patient can eat whatever diet is comfortable.
+If solid foods cause pain, patients will self-limit their diet to softer foods.
+There is no contraindication to resuming a regular diet.

-Rehabilitation exercises Patients are instructed in physical therapy maneuvers to restore mandibular excursions.
+Patients are instructed in physical therapy maneuvers to restore mandibular excursions (range of motion exercises).
 This includes maximum jaw opening, right and left lateral excursions, and protrusive excursions of the mandible.
 These exercises should be performed several times a day.

 Note: Adequate follow-up is essential when choosing observation for condylar fractures.
 The surgeon should inform the patient and must be prepared to change strategy if the clinical situation does not remain favorable.